-Phil also holds a number of Project Management professional qualifications.
+Phil also holds several Project Management professional qualifications.

-Phil has the interest in the use of technology-enhanced learning and attempts to use this in his practice.
+Phil has an interest in the use of technology-enhanced learning and attempts to use this in his practice.

 MSc in Manufacturing Systems & Operations (Nottingham University)

 BEng(Hons) in Manufacturing Systems & Automation (Leeds Metropolitan University)

 PG Cert in Learning & Teaching in Higher Education (University of Plymouth)